-Professor Kuen Kao CBE FREng FRS
+Sir Kuen Kao CBE FREng FRS

-Charles first observed the potential of glass filaments to allow for long-distance signal transfer in 1966 and has since worked tirelessly to improve their effectiveness and reliability.
+Charles first observed the potential of glass filaments to allow for long-distance signal transfer in 1966 and has worked tirelessly to improve their effectiveness and reliability.
 His vision and determination allowed him to overcome the numerous materials and engineering challenges surrounding the development of fibre optics, and resulted in the birth of a multibillion pound global industry.

 Awarded the 2009 Nobel Prize in Physics, Charles was made a Knight Commander of the Order of the British Empire in the same year.
-The recipient of numerous international awards and honorary doctorates, he also holds the Grand Bauhinia Medal, the highest award bestowed by the city of Hong Kong.
+The recipient of numerous international awards and honorary doctorates, he also held the Grand Bauhinia Medal, the highest award bestowed by the city of Hong Kong.

-Interests and expertise
+Interest and expertise